Metric Correlations

 Method

-There are two algorithms available that aim to score metrics based on how much they have changed between the baseline and highlight windows.
+There are two algorithms available that aim to score metrics based on how much they’ve changed between the baseline and highlight windows.

 KS2